-What will you receive in School Library Connection that helps you to transform your practice and engage learners?
+What will you receive in School Library Connection & reVIEWS+ that helps you to transform your practice and engage learners?

 Organization and Management—Led by Editor Carl A. Harvey II, MS, past president of the American Association of School Librarians, former elementary school librarian of 17 years, and current instructor of school librarianship at Longwood University.

 Instructional Leadership—Managed by Editor Paige Jaeger, MLIS, prolific author and prominent education consultant delivering professional development nationwide on inquiry-based learning, the Common Core State Standards, and the C3 framework.